LichiMan/EZLookdevTools/README.md

 # EZLookdevTools
-Look dev tools for maya, katana, renderman, and nuke
+A quick developed tool set for maya, katana, renderman, and nuke to surface the pixar cabin challenge

 # Installation
 ## Windows